 For centuries, natural gas has been one of humanity’s main energy sources.
 The gas sector is still heavily reliant on natural gas production; however, as natural gas fields contain only a finite quantity of gas, its continued extraction is leading to the resource’s depletion.
-Furthermore, natural gas production has become subject of debate, with many considering continued utilisation incompatible with the achievement of international and European climate goals.
+Furthermore, natural gas production has become a subject of debate, with many considering continued utilisation incompatible with the achievement of international and European climate goals.
 The need for alternative gases that are less damaging to the environment is becoming increasingly evident.
-Biomethane has shown itself to be a reliable alternative for natural gas, and if sourced and manufactured responsibly results in no new CO2 emissions.
-Another alternative, hydrogen, can, through the process of methanisation, be converted into Synthetic Natural Gas (SNG).
+Biomethane has shown itself to be a reliable alternative to natural gas, and if sourced and manufactured responsibly results in no new CO2 emissions.
+Another alternative, hydrogen, can, through the process of methanisation, be converted into synthetic natural gas (SNG).
 This chapter discusses the legal aspects of the production and use of biomethane, hydrogen and SNG.

 |Translated title of the contribution||Alternatieven voor aardgas: het juridische kader van synthetisch aardgas en groen gas|

 |Title of host publication||Elgar encyclopedia on energy and environmental law|

 |Series||Elgar Encyclopedia of Environment Law law. - ISBN 9781786436986|